ukwa/ukwa-services/ingest/w3act/README.md

 W3ACT
 =====

-This stack deploys our curatorial service W3ACT and the sub-components it depends upon.
+This stack deploys our curatorial service W3ACT and the sub-components it depends upon:

 - W3ACT
 - W3ACT's PostgreSQL DB